WebAhead/master-reference/coursebook/week-2/research-afternoon.md

 - How would you use them to improve your testing?
 - Use Istanbul/nyc to calculate your code coverage for the TDD workshop.

-## Asynchronous JavaScript
+### Asynchronous JavaScript

 - What are first class functions, and higher order functions?
 - What is the call stack?
 - What are async functions and blocking code?
-- Give an example of a callback function and explain what happens when it is executed
+- What is a callback function?
+Give an example of a callback function and explain what happens when it is executed

 ### DOM manipulation